albertobsd/keyhunt/README.md

 rmd stand for RIPE Message Digest (see https://en.wikipedia.org/wiki/RIPEMD )

-mode rmd160 work in the same why than address, but the diference is that file need to have hash rmd160 instead of addresses.
+mode rmd160 work in the same way than address, but the diference is that file need to have hash rmd160 instead of addresses.

 This mode is almost two times faster than addres mode